-Several Cheiridopsis species are found in Namaqualand or are even endemic to the region.
-In this area they grow in winter and mostly also flower then.
+Several Cheiridopsis species are found in Namaqualand or are endemic to the region.
+In that region they grow in winter and mostly also flower then.
 Summer is a resting period for many Namaqualand succulent plants after the winter rains.
-Cheiridopsis and other members of the Aizoaceae will wait in rest for the first rain when the seed capsules from last season's flowers will burst open to release their seeds.
+Cheiridopsis and other members of the Aizoaceae family will wait in rest for the first rain when the seed capsules from last season's flowers will burst open to release their seeds.

 Some Cheiridopsis species are low-growing or spreading dwarf plants while others grow into taller shrublets.
 The flowers have the common vygie shape with petals in a number of whorls around the central bunched stamens and styles.